Suicidal and need help now?

 For some people it’s hard to know how they reached the point of considering suicide and they might need the help of others to get to the crux of the problem.
-For others, particularly men, they may not be fully aware of a problem or be registering problems until they are at their worst.
-This can give little time to explore all of the options.
+For others, particularly men, they may not be fully aware of a problem or be registering problems until they reach crisis point.
+This can partially account for why they may be more at risk of suicide.

 People can easily get lost when they try to work things out in their own minds.
-If you find yourself unable to find the cause of your problems or an acceptable resolution, and you’re thinking of ending your life, it’s essential that you get alternative perspectives.
+If you find yourself unable to find the cause of your problems or an acceptable resolution, and you’re thinking of suicide, it’s essential that you get alternative perspectives.
 This is one of the reasons why it’s beneficial to start talking.
 Don’t expect yourself to fix things on your own.

 Once we understand the problem(s) we can find ways to resolve them and the distress they are causing.